-If you’re worried about the wellbeing or safety of a child who is being bullied, there are several steps you can take.
+Safeguarding is a set of guidelines and actions that helps to keep children safe from abuse, neglect and exploitation.
+If you’re worried about the wellbeing or safety of a child, there are several steps you can take.

 - Report abuse online.